 Hot Air Balloons are Awesome!

-Thousands around us are wandering through the dark, waiting for a sudden burst of light and hope.
-People around us are sinking in oceans of despair, depression, addictions, and hopelessness.
-We must be the burst of beautiful light shouting a message.
-Like the hot air balloons connected to propane, we must stay connected to God.
-As we stay connected to God, we will periodically burst into a glowing representation of God’s light and grace.
+Now let me bring this home to you and I. Every day multitudes of people on a daily basis are wandering through the dark.
+Many are just waiting for a sudden burst of light and hope.
+There are people who are sinking in the oceans of despair, depression, addictions, and hopelessness.
+We have to be the burst of light and beauty for them.
+Just as the hot air balloons are connected to propane, we must be connected to God.
+By doing so, the glowing flames of our life can be seen.

 Jesus said He came to give us life and to give it to us more abundantly!
 Jesus said in John 8:12, “I am the light of the world.
 If you follow me, you won’t have to walk in darkness, because you will have the light that leads to life.”
-(New Living Translation) We can be vessels radiating the glowing light and grace of Christ to a world desperately seeking a message of hope.
+(New Living Translation) We can be vessels that radiate the glowing light and grace of Christ to a world that is desperately seeking a message of hope.

+Something as unexpected as a hot air balloon can remind you of what you were really called to do.
 We are all called to be a “glow” of God’s love, mercy, and grace.
-Countless people are walking around waiting for the glow of God’s love to burst forth into their lives.
+People are walking around waiting for the glow of God’s love to burst forth into their lives.
 What are you waiting for?
 Fire up the balloon!

 Thanks for reading,